 The original Hampstead Theatre's production of Terry Johnson's new comedy Dead Funny returns to London's West End with a new cast following an acclaimed national tour.
 Winner of 'Best New Play' 1994 Critics’ Circle Theatre Awards.

-The original West End cast at the Vaudeville Theatre featured David Haig as 'Richard', Zoe Wanamaker as 'Eleanor', Niall Buggy as 'Brian', Beatie Edney as 'Lisa' and Danny Webb as 'Nick' - who all reprised their roles from the Hampstead Theatre run.
+The cast at London's Hampstead Theatre and the West End's Vaudeville Theatre featured David Haig as 'Richard', Zoe Wanamaker as 'Eleanor', Niall Buggy as 'Brian', Beatie Edney as 'Lisa' and Danny Webb as 'Nick'.

 The cast at the West End's Savoy Theatre featured Kevin McNally as 'Richard', Belinda Lang as 'Eleanor', Sam Kelly as 'Brian', Rebecca Lacey as 'Lisa' and Ian Bartholomew as 'Nick'.